 - Uses Android OS

-- Features in built-in Google Assistant
+- Features built into the Google Assistant

 - Compatible with Android and Google Play applications.